QTM 305What can Women do in Christian Ministry

 For a build to be coherent, it has to account for the full data set without deleting the hard verses.

-- The Restriction Stack [E]: 1 Timothy 2:11–15; 1 Corinthians 14:34–35; 1 Timothy 3:1–7.
+- Restriction passages [E]: 1 Timothy 2:11–15; 1 Corinthians 14:34–35; 1 Timothy 3:1–7.

-- The Permission Stack [E]: Judges 4–5; 2 Kings 22:14; Acts 2:17–18; Romans 16:1–7; 1 Corinthians 11:5.
+- Permission passages [E]: Judges 4–5; 2 Kings 22:14; Acts 2:17–18; Romans 16:1–7; 1 Corinthians 11:5.

 Secondary-matter safeguard [I]: This audit treats role configuration as a secondary matter of church order, not a primary gospel boundary.
 Paul puts the death, burial, and resurrection of Christ as “of first importance” (1 Corinthians 15:3–4 [E]).

-4.0 SECTION 4: THE EGALITARIAN PROTOCOL (UMC & AoG)
+4. THE EGALITARIAN VIEW (UMC & AoG)

 - Genesis 1:27–28 [E] / Genesis 3:16 [E]:

-The Logic: Genesis 1:27–28 is the Co-Regency Kernel—dominion is entrusted to "them" together.
-Genesis 3:16 (“…Your desire shall be for your husband, and he shall rule over you” [E]) is read as the Fall Bug: what sin broke, not part of the original hardware [I]. - Acts 2:17–18 [E] / Joel 2:28–29 [E]:
+The Logic: Genesis 1:27–28 gives dominion to "them" together.
+Genesis 3:16 (“…Your desire shall be for your husband, and he shall rule over you” [E]) is read as the result of the Fall: what sin broke, not the original design [I]. - Acts 2:17–18 [E] / Joel 2:28–29 [E]:

-The Logic: This is a Priesthood Update: under the Old Covenant, priestly access was hardware-gated (male Levites); under the New, it's Spirit-granted to all believers [I]. - Execution Logs (Romans 16:1–7; Acts 18:26; John 20:17–18 [E]):
+Logic: Under the Old Covenant, priesthood was limited (male Levites); under the New, it is extended to all believers [I]. - Examples (Romans 16:1–7; Acts 18:26; John 20:17–18 [E]):

 Phoebe & Junia: Phoebe is listed as diakonos and Junia as “prominent among the apostles,” proving women held authoritative offices [I].